explorigin/starlight-haxe/README.md

 ### View layer

-- consider mapping all event handlers to the root node and use event bubbling to have fewer DOM interactions.
+- consider mapping all event handlers to the root node and use event bubbling to have fewer DOM interactions (particularly important for scroll and mouseover events)
 - constrain render calls to 60 fps
 - element-motion tracking algorithm to make moving an element more efficient.
 - split between DOM renderer and component